GESTATIONAL SURROGACY IN NEBRASKA

 Nebraska statute R.R.S.
 Neb.
 25-21, 200 (2007) governs compensated surrogacy contracts: “A surrogate parenthood contract entered into shall be void and unenforceable.
 The biological father of a child born pursuant to such a contract shall have all the rights and obligations imposed by law with respect to such child.”

 Even while Nebraska’s statute makes compensated surrogacy contracts unenforceable, therefore, it declares that the biological father is the sole legal parent.
-The net result is that surrogacy is practiced in Nebraska.
+The net result is that Nebraska courts only permit uncompensated surrogacy in Nebraska, and the underlying contract is void and unenforceable.

 PRE-BIRTH PARENTAGE ORDERS

 Do courts grant pre-birth parentage orders?
-No,there are no pre-birth orders in Nebraska.
-The courts will grant post-birth orders, but only the biological father can obtain a post-birth order, requiring a 2-step process: The Gestational Carrier is initially named on the birth certificate with the biological father.
+No, there are no pre-birth orders in Nebraska.
+The courts will grant post-birth orders, but only when the GC does not receive compensation.
+Also, only the biological father can obtain a post-birth order, requiring a 2-step process: The Gestational Carrier is initially named on the birth certificate with the biological father.
 The couple must then return to their home state to obtain a stepparent adoption for the Intended Mother.
 Nebraska will then amend the birth certificate.

 Can both Intended Parents be declared the legal parents in a post-birth order if at least one parent is genetically related to the child?